kairosity/mp2-tunnel-focus/README.md

 ### Returning User Stories

+__*As a returning user:*__
-- As a returning user, I want my tasks to be stored and recalled when I navigate to the webpage.
+- I want my tasks to be stored and recalled when I navigate to the webpage.
+- I want all the specifics associated with the tasks to be loaded correctly and accurately.

 ### Accessibility User Stories

-- As a user who is hard of hearing, I want there to be a visual display when the countdown timer ends.
+- As a user who is __*hard of hearing*__, I want there to be a visual display when the countdown timer ends.
+- As a user who is __*colourblind*__, I want the colours used to employ sufficient contrast so that any visual cues are apparent to me.
+- As a user who is __*physically impaired*__ I want to be able to use the keyboard to navigate and interact with the application.

 ## Strategy